-The SEGGER Embedded Studio libraries support multithreading, for example, where you are using CTL or a third-party real-time operating system (RTOS).
+The SEGGER Embedded Studio for ARM libraries support multithreading, for example, where you are using CTL or a third-party real-time operating system (RTOS).

 Where you have single-threaded processes, there is a single flow of control.
 However, in multithreaded applications there may be several flows of control which access the same functions, or the same resources, concurrently.
 To protect the integrity of resources, any code you write for multithreaded applications must be reentrant and thread-safe.